pablogarciaamolina/Huggingface-LM-SFT/README.md

 This file stores the cofigurations variables of the proyect, which modify the pipeline for training, evaluating and measuring.
 These configurations variables will be listed and a brief explanation will be provided.

-- `MODEL`: Specifies the type of model to use in the pipeline.
+- `MODEL`: Specifies the model to use.

-- `TOKENIZER`: The tokenizer instance or configuration.
-If `None`, the model's default tokenizer is used.
+- `TOKENIZER`: The tokenizer to use.
+If `None`, the model's tokenizer is used.

-- `DATASET`: The dataset selected for training or evaluation.
+- `DATASET`: The dataset selected for training.

 - `EVALUATION_MODEL`: Path to the specific model checkpoint used for evaluation.